 OpenClaw vs n8n

-n8n is a workflow automation platform with AI nodes.
-OpenClaw is an AI-first framework for conversational assistants.
+n8n is a workflow automation builder.
+OpenClaw is a messaging-first AI assistant framework for live operator workflows.

 Feature Comparison